Muftee-Mysan/EcoSync/README.md

 ![ecosyn final ](https://github.com/user-attachments/assets/31bd4a3a-7588-401b-8b5b-15c831b7e90c)

 ECOSYNC has two separate units.
-• Keycard Presence Detector (KPD): A keycard holder with a presence detector.
+### 1. **Keycard Presence Detector (KPD)**
+   - The KPD unit is a keycard holder equipped with an IR proximity sensor.
+   - **Functionality**:
+     - Detects when the keycard is inserted or removed.
-• AC Controller (ACC)
+     - Sends a signal to the AC Controller (ACC) via Bluetooth when the keycard is removed.

-KPD’s IR proximity sensor detects whether the keycard is inserted or removed if it is removed, It sends the message to the ACC using a Bluetooth signal.
-ACC then transmits relevant IR signals to the AC according to the selected mode to change the working temperature of the AC.
-ACC has two modes,
-• Eco Mode: Rises the temperature to 25 degrees Celsius; showed by green LED
+### 2. **AC Controller (ACC)**
+   - The ACC receives the signal from the KPD and adjusts the AC settings based on the mode selected.
+   - **Modes**:
+     1. **Eco Mode**:
+        - Temperature is raised to 25°C.
+        - Green LED indicates the Eco Mode is active.
+     2. **Luxury Mode**:
+        - Temperature is raised to 23°C.
+        - Blue LED indicates the Luxury Mode is active.
-• Luxury Mode: Rises the temperature to 23 degrees Celsius; showed with blue LED The mode selection is designed to be manual and can be controlled by the hotel management.
+   - The mode selection is manual and can be controlled by the hotel management.